 So far our absolute favourite is the YHA in Stratford-Upon-Avon where we have just returned from our second stay.

 The first time we stayed at the YHA in Stratford-Upon-Avon we stayed in one of the beautiful bell tents, this time we chose to stay in one of their pods, who knows next year we might even make it into the big house itself.
 Regardless of what kind of accommodation you choose the YHA Stratford-Upon-Avon is simply perfect for families and here is why…

 The YHA in Stratford-Upon-Avon is only a 5 minute drive from Stratford itself, or if you are feeling more energetic we are told you can walk there in 40 minutes.
 It is also a 5 minute drive from Charlecote Park which is brilliant for families and FREE if you have a National Trust membership.
-If you want to go a bit further afield you can get to Warwick town center and Warwick castle in 20 minutes and Coventry in 25.
+If you want to go a bit further afield you can get to Warwick town centre and Warwick castle in 20 minutes and Coventry in 25.
 There are so many brilliant places for days out nearby that you can’t possibly get bored.